17. Full reserve banking

 1. 'demand deposit' accounts where the depositor can withdraw their money at any time and where the bank acts as a warehouse.
 This is the type of account where Mary would keep her £3000 of emergency money, ready to be withdrawn at any instant.
 Banks would not pay Mary any interest on this money because it would have no way of profiting from it.
 Indeed it may even charge Mary for looking after it for her.

 2. 'time deposit' accounts where the depositor leaves their money in for a minimum duration or with a minimum notice period, where the bank can take these funds and lend them to borrowers.
-This is where Mary could store her £17,000 of "spare" money.
+This is where Mary could store her £17,000 of 'spare' money.
 This money could be lent out to borrowers at interest and so the bank can make money from it and could pay some of that interest to Mary.
 The bank would make its money on the difference between the two rates.

 Will a full reserve bank always have enough reserves?

 The intention of a full reserve system is that, in the unlikely event of all depositors wishing to withdraw the money (they are currently entitled to) from a particular bank simultaneously, that bank could fulfill their demands.
 However, it is not guaranteed.
 If a bank made poor lending decisions, and enough borrowers failed to repay their loans then it may fall short.
-There is nothing built in to a full reserve system to protect against this possibility.
+There is nothing built into a full reserve system to protect against this possibility.
 Having said that, the likelihood of this scenario actually occurring is very small.
 The proportion of customers asking to remove their money would have to be very high to cause a problem - compare this to the situation with fractional reserves where only a small proportion of withdrawing customers would be needed to trigger a bank failure, and that's even if the bank had made no bad loans at all.
 The difference between full and fractional reserves in the likelihood of a bank being found short of money to pay its depositors is enormous.

 Full reserve banking: fully defined?